lizmat/articles/towards-a-Raku-Foundation-2.md

 Which basicaly meant that we were trying to put a round peg into a square hole.
 So it was really like "Notary says no!".

 The notary was willing to provide a version of the Articles of Association that they would find acceptable, based on the Articles of Association that we provided.
 This took another few weeks of back-and-forth in Dutch, which was followed up by discussions of the translation between the prospective board members in English.
-In the end an agreement was reached, which you can now read as the official [Artcles of Association](https://raku.foundation/ArticlesOfAssociation) ([Statuten (Dutch version)](https://raku.foundation/Statuten).
+In the end an agreement was reached, which you can now read as the official [Artcles of Association](https://raku.foundation/ArticlesOfAssociation) ([Statuten]](https://raku.foundation/Statuten) - Dutch version) - Dutch version).

 ### Getting Notarization

-Normally if a notary notarizes a deed, all the people affected by the deed are available in person.
+Normally if a notary notarizes a deed, all the people affected by the deed are present in person.
 This was not really an option for us: it would be pretty expensive (both as an intrusion of personal life, as well as financially) to get all board members in one place at one time for a ceremony that would take half an hour max.

 The alternative was that each prospective board member would need to find a local notary (acceptable by our notary) and have them create an affidavit of the willingness of the person to be a board member.
 This would mean a financial burden on the prospective board members, and a big hassle.

-So the notary suggested to just start the foundation with yours truly as the only board member, and then register the other board members with the CoC as you normally would when board members are added (or removed).
+So the notary suggested to just start the foundation with yours truly as the only board member, and then register the other board members with the Chamber of Commerce (CoC) as you normally would when board members are added (or removed).
 This appeared as an acceptable alternative to the prospective board, as it would mean being able to actually start with the foundation sooner rather than later.

 On April 30th the ceremony happened, where the notary basically read the Articles of Association back to me (which I had been working on for quite some time already) making sure I knew what I was getting into.
 And the CoC confirmed the notarization on May 1st.